Bryan De La Cruz Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in the league.

-- Blue Jays pitchers combine to surrender the third-most home runs in baseball (102 total, 1.4 per game).
+- The Blue Jays allow the third-most home runs in baseball (103 total, 1.4 per game).

-- The right-hander last appeared on Wednesday against the Baltimore Orioles, when he went 7 2/3 scoreless innings while giving up three hits.
+- The lefty last pitched on Thursday against the Baltimore Orioles, when he went 4 2/3 innings, allowing two earned runs while giving up six hits.

+- The 32-year-old has an ERA of 4.31, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.